Assistant Professor and Co-Director, Forensic Psychology MA Program

 - Postdoctoral Fellowship in Forensic Psychology, University of Virginia’s Institute of Law, Psychiatry, and Public Policy

-Dr. Winters completed her B.A. in Psychology and Criminology from Stonehill College in Easton, MA.
-Subsequently, she received her Clinical Psychology Ph.D. from John Jay College of Criminal Justice in New York City.
+Dr. Winters received her Clinical Psychology Ph.D. from John Jay College of Criminal Justice in New York City.
 She completed her pre-doctoral internship at the University of Massachusetts Medical School, Forensic Track, and her postdoctoral fellowship in forensic psychology at the Institute of Law, Psychiatry, and Public Policy at the University of Virginia.

 Dr. Winters’ research interests to date have largely evolved around sexual offending behaviors, in an effort to better understand the prevention of sexual violence and assessment of individuals who commit such acts.
-She has a specialized interest in researching sexual grooming behaviors of child sexual abusers (i.e., pre-offense behaviors used to avoid disclosure and detection) and paraphilic interests/disorders (e.g., frotteurism, voyeurism, fetishism).
+She has a specialized interest in the sexual grooming behaviors of child sexual abusers and paraphilic interests/disorders.

-Dr. Winters’ clinical work has spanned various inpatient and outpatient settings, with a focused interest in the evaluation and treatment of forensic populations and individuals with serious and persistent mental illness.
-Namely, her clinical activities include conducting evaluations for both criminal (e.g., competency to stand trial, criminal responsibility, risk assessment, sex offender sentencing, capital mitigation) and civil (e.g., psychological injury, parental capacity) cases.
+Dr. Winters’ clinical activities include conducting evaluations for both criminal (e.g., competency to stand trial, criminal responsibility, risk assessment, sex offender sentencing, capital mitigation) and civil (e.g., psychological injury, parental capacity) cases.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.